 Young children and pregnant women are at an increased risk for developing a variety of dental issues.
 Brushing twice a day, flossing, having a source of fluoride, receiving routine dental care, and consuming a diet free of extra sugar are just some of the ways that you can help avoid dental cavities and gum disease.
 Our dental hygienist can help connect you with a dental practice and can offer tips to help you achieve and maintain good oral health!
 To learn more, call 802-254-3287.

-Connecting our WIC clients to resources in the community remains one of our highest priorities.
-We direct clients to resources on a variety of topics including:
+Connecting our WIC families to resources in the community remains one of our highest priorities.
+We direct families to resources on a variety of topics including:

 - Health Insurance

 - Childcare / Preschool

 Plus much, much more…

 You can reach our WIC staff at AHS.VDHOLHBrattleboro@vermont.gov or contact them individually by phone at: